Recently Updated on October 24th, 2021

 From the “Integrations” section of the Parserr dashboard, all you have to do is click “SFTP” on the “Built-In Integrations” row.

-The rest of the steps are only a matter of supplying the right details about your FTP account.
-To be more specific, you’ll need to provide your FTP account’s host, port, username, password, and upload path.
+Specifically, you’ll need to provide your FTP account’s host, port, username, password, and upload path.

 Above is an example of a form you would expect to receive from your web hosting service provider upon launching your site.

 Take note, however, that the “Host” field shown isn’t asking for your web host’s domain URL.
 Rather it’s asking for the IP address assigned to you by your web host.

 If, like many, you’re having trouble finding information like your FTP host’s IP address from your cPanel, or your port number, check your inbox.